 BEHIND THE SCENES

 Stephanie contacted a model agent in hopes of finding a 'new face', a different type of girl with unusual qualities, an actress of sorts.
-The agent in London had just received a few photo copies, 'there is this very young girl who is a punk type of kid, offbeat, cool, petite, unusual'.
+The agent in London had just received a few photo copies, 'there is this young girl who is like a punk type of kid, offbeat, cool, petite, unusual'.
 Once Stephanie saw her photos she knew she had the right character and decided to contrast her with the supermodel, Marcus Schenkenberg.

-Kate has an innate sensibility with the camera, she allows herself to be curious and vulnerable as she transforms into a character, naturally and securely and lets the photographer portray her through the inspirations of direction, fashion, styling, scenes and the moods of the story.
+Kate has an innate sensibility with the camera, she allows herself to be curious and vulnerable as she transforms into a character, naturally and securely and lets the photographer portray her through the inspirations of the direction, fashion, styling, scenes and the moods of the story.
 Stephanie's inspiration for Kate's character derived from the 1960 filmmakers, Jean-Luc Godard and John Cassavetes and in particular the wonderful French actress Anna Karina.